Closed beta · 139 teams already in

 Khan, Hughes, Valentine, Ruis, Sachan, Radhakrishnan, Bowman, Perez

-Strong empirical evidence that debate makes weaker judges reliably select truthful answers from stronger debaters — the modern, capable-model successor to the original debate-as-alignment thesis.
+Strong empirical evidence that debate makes weaker judges reliably select truthful answers from stronger debaters.

 Wu, Bansal, Zhang, Wu, Li, Zhu, Wang, Saied, Awadallah, Awadalla, Wang